10 Best Antivirus Software in 2024: Windows, Android, iOS, Mac

 norton.com

 Norton’s antivirus software uses a unique scanning engine powered by heuristic analysis and machine learning, making it capable of scanning, finding, and removing all of the newest and most advanced types of malware.
-It scored a 100% protection rating during all of my independent tests, and it consistently scored higher on detection and threat prevention than built-in antiviruses (like Windows Defender).
+It scored a 100% protection rating during all of my tests, and it consistently scored higher on detection and threat prevention than built-in antiviruses (like Windows Defender).

 🥇1.
 Norton 360 — Best Antivirus for Windows, Android & iOS